We’ve all seen the guy (or gal) at the liquor store with the gut that just can’t be contained. (Maybe you are that person.)

-By the time you have achieved a formidable beer belly you are well beyond this healthy milestone and are within the dangerous territory.
-Subcutaneous fat can be responsible for high blood pressure, heart diseases, and even lead to stroke.
+By the time you have achieved a formidable beer belly, you are well beyond this healthy milestone and are within the danger zone.
+Subcutaneous fat can be responsible for high blood pressure, heart disease, and even lead to stroke.

 The second type of fat is called visceral fat.
 There is nothing cute or jiggly about visceral fat.
 It’s often referred to as “the dangerous fat” and for good reason.
 Visceral fat lives deeper within the body and wraps itself around our important organs.
 From the outside, a person may look thin and healthy, yet they can still have unhealthy amounts of visceral fat.

 Visceral fat packs itself together very tightly and tends to accumulate much faster than it is burned away.
 It causes the firm abdominal wall to push outward.